someobserver/recurgence/README.md

 There's no authority here but **your own.**

 - **[Mathematics & Field Equations](/math/)**
-  Formal exposition and synthesis of Recurgent Field Theory
+  A formal synthesis of Recurgent Field Theory
 - **[The Architects](/architects/)**
   Minds that bent reality by noticing its pattern
 - **[Threshold](/threshold/)**